-Load management is the ability to reduce metered load, either manually by the customer, after a request from the resource provider which holds the Load management rights or its agent (for Contractually Interruptible), or automatically in response to a communication signal from the resource provider which holds the Load management rights or its agent (for Legacy Direct Load Control).

-A load management program (e.g., Legacy Direct Load Control (LDLC), Firm Service Level (FSL), or Guaranteed Load Drop (GLD) program) is eligible to be offered by a resource provider as a Demand Resource (DR) into the Base Residual Auction or an Incremental Auction and is paid the applicable LDA product-specific Resource Clearing Price if such resource clears in the auction.
+Load management is the ability to reduce metered load, either manually or automatically by the customer, after a request from the resource provider which holds the Load management rights or its agent.
+A load management program (e.g., , Firm Service Level (FSL), or Guaranteed Load Drop (GLD) program) is eligible to be offered by a resource provider as a Demand Resource (DR) into the Base Residual Auction or an Incremental Auction and is paid the applicable LDA product-specific Resource Clearing Price if such resource clears in the auction.

 4.3.1 Requirements of Load Management Products in RPM